The Ketogenic Diet vs Atkins:

 I personally advocate starting with a Ketogenic Metabolic Makeover, followed by a cyclic ketogenic diet.
 This is where you follow a low-carb, high-fat eating plan for a month (or longer) to prime the fat burning furnace that is in your body.
 This is then followed by a cyclical ketogenic diet where you consume higher amounts of carbs once a week.

-I also like to place a major emphasis on consuming plenty of herbs, spices, vegetables, and only consuming animal products that were pasture-raised.
+I also like to place a major emphasis on consuming plenty of herbs, spices, and vegetables, and only consuming animal products that were pasture-raised.

 Part of the reason why a ketogenic diet is so anti-inflammatory is that the metabolism of fat produces less oxidative stress in cells compared to sugar metabolism.
 Combining this with high amounts of nutritious plant foods (especially antioxidants) only takes these benefits to the next level.